Outdoor dining ideas for restaurant reopening

 If your venue has a one-way system, or accessible toilets, you may wish to use some social distancing signage, such as floor signs, wall posters and 'wash your hands' reminders, as well as incorporating hand sanitiser stations, as per the government guidelines.

-Make your outdoor restaurant or bar stand out from the crowd.
+Make your restaurant or cafe exterior stand out from the crowd

 With many food and drink venues now figuring out new ways to bring their business outdoors, why not add some special extra details to make your dining experience stand out in the new restaurant landscape?